ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 After your app is ready, you can create an {{site.data.keyword.cos_short}} subscription so you can start receiving {{site.data.keyword.cos_short}} events with the [**`ibmcloud ce sub cos create`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-create) command.
 {: shortdesc}

 For example, create an {{site.data.keyword.cos_short}} subscription that is called `cos-sub`.
-This subscription forwards any type of bucket operation to an application that is called `cos-app`.
+This subscription forwards any type of bucket operation from the `mybucket` bucket to an application that is called `cos-app`.

 ```
 ibmcloud ce sub cos create --name cos-sub --destination cos-app --bucket mybucket --event-type all